Information we collect and hold, and where this comes from

 - For student callers employed by us, you are notified as part of the recruitment process about what personal data we collect.
 We append this information to your alumni record on completion of your studies;

-- For student beneficiaries of scholarships, you may provide photographs and testimonials for appeals and publications.
-Any of your personal data that is shared with the funder will be based on your consent;
+- For student beneficiaries of scholarships, you may provide photographs and testimonials for appeals and publications (both digital and print) that will be published with your consent.
+Any of your personal data that is shared with the funder will be based on performance of a contract as described in the student privacy notice;

 - For individuals at organisations with whom we already have, or are building a relationship with, we will hold your contact details in relation to your position and the work we are doing with that organisation;